Sudanese civil war (2023–present): Battle of Khartoum

 On 15 April 2023, the RSF attacked SAF bases across Sudan, including Khartoum and its airport.
-There were clashes at the headquarters of the state broadcaster, Sudan TV, which was later captured by RSF forces.
-Bridges and roads in Khartoum and its hinterland were closed by RSF command.
-The next day saw a SAF counteroffensive, with the army retaking Merowe Airport alongside the headquarters of Sudan TV and the state radio.
+There were clashes at the headquarters of the state broadcaster Sudan TV, eventually captured by RSF forces.
+Bridges and roads in Khartoum and its hinterland were closed by the RSF.
+The next day saw an SAF counteroffensive which retook Merowe Airport, near the headquarters of Sudan TV and state radio.

 The Sudan Civil Aviation Authority closed the country's airspace as fighting began.
-Telecommunications provider MTN shut down Internet services, and by 23 April there was a near-total Internet outage attributed to attacks on the electricity grid.
-Sudanese international trade began to break down, with Maersk, one of the largest shipping companies in the world, announcing a pause on new shipments to the country.
+Telecommunications provider MTN shut down Internet services, and by 23 April there was a near-total internet outage attributed to attacks on the electricity grid.
+International trade began to break down, with the major shipping firm Maersk announcing a pause on new shipments.

 With al-Burhan trapped in Khartoum, his deputy Malik Agar became de facto leader of the Sudanese government.

-Hemedti directed his forces to capture or kill al-Burhan, and RSF units engaged in pitched and bloody combat with the Republican Guard.
-Ultimately al-Burhan managed to evade capture or assassination, but his base at the Sudanese Armed Forces Headquarters was placed under RSF siege, rendering him unable to leave Khartoum.
-In an interview with Al Jazeera, Hemedti accused al-Burhan and his commanders of forcing the RSF to start the war by scheming to bring deposed leader Omar al-Bashir back to power.
-He called for the international community to intervene against al-Burhan, claiming that the RSF was fighting against radical Islamic militants.
+Hemedti directed his forces to capture or kill al-Burhan, and RSF units engaged in pitched and bloody combat with the SAF Republican Guard.
+Al-Burhan was besieged and trapped in his headquarters in Khartoum.
+In an interview with Al Jazeera, Hemedti accused al-Burhan and his commanders of provoking the war by scheming to bring deposed Islamist leader Omar al-Bashir back to power.
+He called for the international community to intervene against al-Burhan, claiming that the RSF were fighting against radical Islamic militants.